george-mcintyre/aida-pva/docs/UserGuide.md

 # New naming conventions

-In AIDA names consist of DEVICE//ATTRIBUTE where DEVICE can have other sub parts composed typically delimited by colons.
+In AIDA names consist of DEVICE:ATTRIBUTE where DEVICE can have other sub parts composed typically delimited by colons.
 Though the ATTRIBUTE part is typically a single name in rare cases it also has parts delimited by colons.

 in AIDA-PVA names have the same components but are all separated by colons so PRIM:MICR:UNIT//ATTR becomes PRIM:MICR:UNIT:ATTR in AIDA-PVA.
 In this way AIDA-PVA allows accessing services with the same naming conventions as EPICS.
-EPICS uses // to delimit the optional SERVICE PROVIDER from the PV.
-So you could write MCCDEV//PRIM:MICR:UNIT:ATTR to specify the service on MCCDEV if there are multiple service providers supporting the same PV.

 Even though AIDA-PVA has an updated naming scheme to align with EPICs it is backwards compatible with AIDA and allows legacy style names.